MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -RandomizeScheduleTaskTimes
-Remove whether to select a random time for the scheduled start and scheduled update for definitions.
+Indicates that the cmdlet removes whether to select a random time for the scheduled start and scheduled update for definitions.

 ```yaml
 Type: SwitchParameter